trtd/spring-boot-hibernate-hooks/README.md

 # Hibernate pre-insert and pre-update event listeners

-Simple demonstration how to integrate Hibernate preInsert and preUpdate event listeners in the Spring Boot application
+Simple demonstration how to integrate Hibernate preInsert and preUpdate event listeners in the Spring Boot application.

+Service is based on example from https://github.com/in28minutes/spring-boot-examples/

 Possible alternative: https://stackoverflow.com/a/16045272